Cattle herd terminology: who knew it was a different language.

 When a bovine who is born with horns has them removed.
 Most cattle are dehorned when they are a few days old.
-There are several methods including burning and paste on the area which doesn’t allow the horns to grow.
+There are different methods including burning and paste on the area which doesn’t allow the horns to grow.
 Most farms that dehorn due it for safety reasons of the humans and other cattle.

-Is a farming enterprise in which cattle are fed grain and other concentrates for usually 90-120 days to get them to size for butchering.
+Is a farming enterprise in which cattle are fed grain and other concentrates for usually 90-120 days or more to get them to size for butchering.
 Feedlots range in size from less than 100-head capacity to many thousands.
 Feedlots are generally crowded and animals are not raised in a nature or organic setting.